 Med Bonus

-An additional 0.3 floor area ratio (FAR) and one or two stories are available in Table 2 if a proposed multi-family building satisfies 6 of the 12 requirements, or 8 of the 12 for mixed-use buildings.
-See Table 2.
+An additional 0.3 floor area ratio (FAR) and one or two stories are available if a proposed multi-family building design satisfies the requirements of Bonus Level 2.

 Mediterranean Architecture